Fair Play Policy

 - Develop code of conduct and enforce it.

-- Develop sportsmanship awards program and honor those individuals who exhibit outstanding sportsmanship, ethics and integrity.
+- Develop True Sport awards program and honor those individuals who exhibit outstanding sportsmanship, ethics, and integrity.

 - Hold pre-season meeting and assemblies before games to encourage students to exhibit proper conduct.

-- Work with local radio and television stations to air public-service announcements on sportsmanship.
+- Work with local media to air public-service announcements on True Sport Principles.

 - Have coaches, players and administrators speak to local clubs and organizations to stress need for good sportsmanship in the community.

-- Conduct clinics for parents and others to discuss playing rules, ethics and good sportsmanship.
+- Conduct clinics for parents and others to discuss playing rules and True Sport Principles.

 - Formulate a committee to work toward improvement of conduct at contests and activities.